 2.5% Index Linked (Markit iBoxx UK Gilt Inflation-Linked Index)

-Share + FTSE UK Conventional Gilts up to 5 Years index)
+Share + UK Conventional Gilts up to 5 Years index)

 |Split equally between MSCI World Diversified Multiple Factor